XFOSS/Oura/docs/contrib.md

 # Contributing

 We welcome pull requests that improve the interpreter, documentation or build system.
-Please keep patches small and ensure `ctest` passes.
+Please keep patches small and ensure `zig build mod-test` passes.

 Steps for new contributors: